SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise2.md

 Here we will start working with Azure Data Studio by connecting our database to it.

-### Task 1: Connect to the database using Psql in Azure Data Studio
+### Task 1: Connect to the database using Azure Data Studio

 Now we will connect to PostgreSQL Database through Azure Data Studio.